E4-Chess-Opening-Analyzer/chess-opening-analyzer-api/README.md

 - MongoDB instance with authentication
 - Default credentials: `root/rootpass`
 - Database name: `goapi`

+Note: The `build/database/init-mongo.js.template` file is a template with placeholders.
+The MongoDB container runs the `generate-init-mongo.sh` script at startup which will render `init-mongo.js` from the template using the container environment variables (`DB_NAME`, `DB_USER`, `DB_PASSWORD`).
+Make sure these are defined in your `.env` so the application database user is created on initial container startup.

 ### Mongo Express (Port 8081)
 - Web-based MongoDB administration tool